Derek Stepan: Carolina Hurricanes (2021–2023)

 As an unrestricted free agent, Stepan signed a one-year, $1.35 million contract with the Carolina Hurricanes on July 31, 2021.
 Assuming a depth role among the Hurricanes forward group, Stepan tallied 9 goals and 19 points through 58 games in the season.

 Un-signed through the following summer, Stepan continued with the Hurricanes in initially accepting a professional tryout contract to participate in training camp and pre-season for the following season.
 After co-leading the team in goals through the pre-season, Stepan was signed to a one-year, $750,000 contract with the Hurricanes on October 11, 2022.

 Post-playing career

 On October 3, 2023, Stepan announced his retirement from professional hockey.

 Stepan is currently working for the Minnesota Wild, serving as a player development coach in the hockey operations office.

 International play

-At the 2010 IIHF World U20 Championships, Stepan was the captain of the United States team and led the tournament in scoring with four goals and ten assists in seven games, leading to an All-Star Team selection.
+At the 2010 World Junior Championships, Stepan was the captain of the United States team and led the tournament in scoring with four goals and ten assists in seven games, leading to an All-Star Team selection.
 He captained the United States to win their second gold medal ever, defeating Canada in overtime.

-Stepan joined the United States men's team at the 2011 IIHF World Championship in Slovakia, playing alongside Ranger teammate Ryan McDonagh and Ranger prospect Chris Kreider.
+Stepan joined the United States senior team at the 2011 World Championship, playing alongside Rangers teammate Ryan McDonagh and Rangers prospect Chris Kreider.
 He finished the tournament with seven points in seven games, and was selected as a top three player on the U.S.